News from CAS

 Wherever your academic goals eventually take you at the UO, all Ducks begin their journey with foundational courses in CAS.
 More than 60 percent of students go on to pursue a major in a CAS department or program.
-With nearly 50 departments and programs, there’s an intellectual home for almost any interest, talent, or career aspiration.
+With more than 50 departments and programs, there’s an intellectual home for almost any interest, talent, or career aspiration.

 Student Support Services

 We provide our students with a variety of resources to help you thrive inside and outside the classroom.
 Through Tykeson Advising, we provide comprehensive academic and career advising from the start of your journey at the University of Oregon.
 Learn about career preparation and get assistance in selecting the very best classes.
 Connect with labs, libraries, IT and tutoring.
 Find your community on campus.